How a Bankruptcy Attorney Can Stop Foreclosure Sale in Los Angeles

 You also must stay current with all ongoing mortgage payments that come due after your case is filed, so you need to have enough extra income beyond your regular required expenses in order for this to work.

-Don’t Wait Too Long To Get Foreclosure Advice
+Don’t Wait Too Long to Get Foreclosure Advice

-THE BIGGEST MISTAKE that people make is waiting until a few days prior to the foreclosure sale date to look into bankruptcy as an option.
+A mistake many make is waiting until a few days prior to the foreclosure sale date to look into bankruptcy as an option.

 At that point it will be difficult to find an attorney who can properly process everything in time to get your case filed on time, and you increase the likelihood of serious mistakes that way.

 Wishful thinking and prayer alone will not stop your foreclosure sale from taking place by your mortgage lender.
-See my article on stopping foreclosure with bankruptcy.

 In California, most foreclosures are “non-judicial” meaning no court proceeding is required to foreclose on a property.